 “Creating a home theater doesn’t require swathes of red velvet or a dedicated windowless room, but take some cues from rooms that do sport these features,” says Robert Bliss of Bliss Home Theaters & Automation, Inc in California.
 Blocking light and limiting external sounds are key when creating the ideal viewing space.

 Our Recommendation: “Opt for blackout-style window treatments that track tight against window jambs to seal out light,” says Riha.
 According to the National Sleep Foundation, blackout shades are the ideal way to eliminate “outside light (and even some sound).”
-When installed using an outside mount, these window treatments create a cave-like effect, blocking light and giving you that movie theater feel from the comfort of your own home.
+When installed using an outside mount, these window treatments create block light and give you that movie theater feel from the comfort of your own home.

 Here at Next Day Blinds, we carry several shades that are perfect for creating in-home theaters:

 - Blackout Roller Shades feature fabric fused with a white backing to block light and provide maximum privacy.

 - Blackout Honeycomb Shades are lined with Mylar® to block nearly all exterior light.
 These energy efficient shades provide maximum privacy.